alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 No hyphen.
 Lower case level.

+### Adam's cool demo

+Never say this, it is not true.

 ### Abbreviations and acronyms

 The first time you use an abbreviation or acronym, explain it in full on each page unless it’s well known, like UK, DVLA, USA, EU, VAT and MP.
 This includes government departments or schemes.
 Then refer to it by initials.